OrigamiGamer/OriBox/README.md

 # WindTalk
-- A box can do most things by making plugin.
+- A box can do most things by making plugins.

+# intro about WT-Plugin
+- You can make it by PDK.(at "PDK" folder)